-to p-trifluoromethylphenylchlorohydrazone 17 with a series of cyclic aliphatic and heterocyclic aldehyde diplarophiles including cyclopentanecarboxaldehyde 6, cyclohexanecarboxaldehyde 7, furan-3-carbaldehyde 8, thiophene-3-carbaldehyde 9, 1H-pyrrole-3-carbaldehyde 10.
-The same consistent tendency was achieved, the excellent isolated yields (91% and 94%) were obtained in cyclic aliphatic aldehydes 6 and 7, and the moderate to excellent yields were observed in heterocyclic aldehydes (51-64%, see the entry 14-16 of Table 2).
-The results also indicated the electron-rich aldehyde dipolarophiles, such as aromatic and heterocyclic aldehydes were un-favored for the 1,3-dipolar cycloaddition reaction.
+dipolarophile reactants, employed the above strategy we to p-trifluoromethylphenylchlorohydrazone 17 with a series of cyclic aliphatic and heterocyclic aldehyde diplarophiles including cyclopentanecarboxaldehyde 6, cyclohexanecarboxaldehyde 7, furan-3-carbaldehyde 8, thiophene-3-carbaldehyde 9, 1H-pyrrole-3-carbaldehyde 10.
+The same consistent tendency were achieved, the excellent isolated yields (91% and 94%) were obtained in cyclic aliphatic aldehydes 6and 7, and the moderate to excellent yields were observed in heterocyclic aldehydes (51-64%, see the entry 14-16 of Table 2).
+The results also indicated the electron-rich aldehyde dipolarophiles, such as aromatic and heterocyclic aldehydes, were un-favored for the 1,3-dipolar cycloaddition reaction.

-For the further demonstration of the substituent effect on the aldehyde dipolarophile reactants, we employed the above strategy Consequently, we proposed the plausible mechanism for the effective 1,3-dipolar cycloaddition for the synthesis of 3,5-disubstituted 1,2,4-triazoles (see Scheme 2).
-Acetaldehyde 1 was reacted with 1.0 equiv of hydroxylamine hydrochloride in toluene at reflux to generate oxime hydrochloride intermediate 45.
+Consequently, we proposed the plausible mechanism for the effective 1,3-dipolar cycloaddition for the synthesis of 3,5-disubstituted 1,2,4-triazoles (see Scheme 2).
+Acetaldehyde 1 was reacted with 1.0 equivalent of hydroxylamine hydrochloride in toluene at reflux to generate oxime hydrochloride intermediate 45.
 Treatment of hydrazonoyl hydrochloride 13 with excess amount of triethylamine resulted in situ generation of nitrilimine specie 46.
 The requisite 1,3-dipolar cycloadduct dihydrotriazole 47 was formed by treating dipolarophile oxime 45 with 1,3-dipole nitrilimine 46.
 When the subsequent dehydroxylation condensation was completed, the corresponding 3,5-disubstituted 1,2,4-triazole product 21 was obtained in good yield (88%, see Scheme 2).

-3. Conclusion
+Conclusion

-In conclusion, we have developed a new 'one-flask' 1,3-dipolar cycloaddition method to prepare a series of 3,5-disubstituted 1,2,4-triazole compounds by reacting various aldehydes with hydrazonoyl hydrochlorides in the presence of hydroxylamine hydrochloride as a functionality transferring reagent and triethylamine as a basic catalyst.
-This new methodology can be widely applied to aliphatic, cyclic aliphatic, aromatic, and heterocyclic aldehyde substrates and the corresponding 1,2,4-triazoles were obtained in moderate to excellent yields.
+In conclusion, we have developed a new "one-flask" 1,3-dipolar cycloadditon method to prepare a series of 3,5-disubstituted 1,2,4-triazole compounds by reacting various aldehydes with hydrazonoyl hydrochlorides in the presence of hydroxylamine hydrochloride as a functionality transferring reagent and triethylamine as a basic catalyst.
+This new methodology can be widely applied to aliphatic, cyclic aliphatic, aromatic and heterocyclic aldehyde substrates and the corresponding 1,2,4-triazoles were obtained in moderate to excellent yields.